ceph/ceph/doc/radosgw/pubsub-module.rst

 - s3.bucket.name: name of the bucket
 - s3.bucket.ownerIdentity.principalId: owner of the bucket
 - s3.bucket.arn: ARN of the bucket
+- s3.bucket.id: Id of the bucket (an extension to the S3 notification API)
 - s3.object.key: object key
 - s3.object.size: not supported
 - s3.object.eTag: object etag
 - s3.object.version: object version in case of versioned bucket
 - s3.object.sequencer: monotonically increasing identifier of the change per object (hexadecimal format)
+- s3.object.metadata: not supported (an extension to the S3 notification API)
+- s3.eventId: unique ID of the event, that could be used for acking (an extension to the S3 notification API)

 In case that the subscription was not created via a non S3-compatible notification, the events will have the following event format (JSON):